grafana/grafana-app-sdk/docs/application-design/README.md

 ```

 In other words you would be defining a pseudo-subresource with the name `ServiceRollbackRequest` and using it to supply all information required for a service version rollback.

+### Backing a Kind with your own storage

+If your Kind's data doesn't need to (or shouldn't) live in the platform's generic storage — for example, it lives in an existing SQL database, comes from an external API, or is computed on the fly rather than persisted at all — you can back it with your own Go code while still exposing it through the aggregated API server, so that `kubectl get`, `create`, `update`, `delete` and `watch` all work exactly as they would for a CRD-backed Kind.
+Codegen produces a `<Kind>Backend` interface for you to implement, which you then declare on the Kind's `AppManagedKind` (or wire directly into an `AppInstaller`) in place of the platform's generic etcd-backed store.

+See [Backing a Kind with your own storage](./custom-storage.md) for the full walkthrough, including filtering, pagination, resource version handling, and a read-only example.